sonia-alice/veins-Blockchain/README.txt

     1.2 Libraries
     1.3 Library Paths
 2. Search for Makemake-> select the veins-src-> click on Options-> under Link tab -> add the Additional Libraries - boost_system, crypto, ssl, cpprest.

-*/
+You will also need to ensure that you have Crypto++ library installed - https://www.cryptopp.com/ */